mtumilowicz/scrum-notes/README.md

 * self-organizing
     * knows how to turn Product Backlog into Increments
 * cross-functional
-    * has all the skills to create a Increment
+    * has all the skills to create an Increment
 * no titles for members
 * no sub-teams
 * size: 3-9 - Product Owner and Scrum Master roles are not included